Westerman - ‘Your Hero Is Not Dead’ review

 ‘Your Hero Is Not Dead’ is an entrancing exploration of the psyche that considers the fallibility of being human.
-Amid its waterlogged guitars and metronomic drum machine beats lie gleaming acoustics and chirping synths – comparisons to lofty folk experimentalists Arthur Russell and John Martyn are justified.
+Amid its waterlogged guitars and metronomic drum machine beats lie gleaming acoustics and chirping synths.
+Vocally, comparisons to lofty folk experimentalists Arthur Russell and John Martyn are justified.

 ‘Big Nothing Glow’ and ‘Waiting On Design’, meanwhile, utilise more opaque lyrics, fidgety structures and peculiar melodies to present abstract thought.
 They work to reflect the fluidity of conceptual thinking.
 “Paper your cracks just to keep them alight”, Westerman muses on the former; “22,24 let me inside or once / Or twice” on the latter.
 But even a smart arse would struggle to wholly understand what he’s singing about.